 We are transforming the way we deliver care for complex procedures, such as spine straightening surgery (posterior spinal fusion), using a unique care model developed right here at Children’s National.

 In our first six months, we achieved the following outcomes:

 - Shorter length of stay: Our coordinated approach means we are able to deliver care more efficiently and has helped us decrease length of stay from approximately five days to three and a half days.
 Maintaining a short length of stay allows your child to come home just as soon as it is medically safe to do so.

 - Decreased infection rate: Thanks to robust infection control procedures developed by our team, we maintain extraordinarily low infection rates.
 Although infections are rare, they can make your child very sick and complicate his or her recovery.

-- Less use of narcotic (opioid) pain medications: Opioid medications such as morphine and oxycondone work with your child’s brain and nerves to relieve pain.
+- Less use of narcotic (opioid) pain medications: Opioid medications such as morphine and oxycodone work with your child’s brain and nerves to relieve pain.
 They can also be hard on the liver, affect your child’s mood, and cause uncomfortable side effects, such as constipation.
-Our dedicated pediatric anesthesiologists help your child stay comfortable after surgery using the least necessary amount of opioid pain medications
+Our dedicated pediatric anesthesiologists help your child stay comfortable after surgery using the least necessary amount of opioid pain medications.

 Spinal Fusion Surgical Home: What to Expect

 Starting when your child is diagnosed, all of our physicians, nurses and therapists work together toward the same goal: to make your child’s spinal fusion procedure as safe, effective and efficient as possible.

 Posterior spinal fusion is a common but complex surgical treatment for children with idiopathic scoliosis.
 The procedure involves permanently connecting (fusing) bones (vertebrae) over the curved part of the spine.
 Your child may need this procedure if other spinal treatments fail to stop the curve from worsening.